-A 50-year-long construction project on the Foothills Parkway is finally nearing completion!
+A 50-year-long construction project on the Foothills Parkway is finally completed!
 Located on the edge of the Smoky Mountains, the Foothills Parkway provides some of the most breathtaking views in the nation.
 Unfortunately, the Parkway has always been missing a crucial 1.5-mile section.
-Known as the “missing link”, this piece of the Foothills Parkway has proven infuriatingly difficult to bridge and has resulted in 16 miles of the Parkway remaining unfinished.
+Known as the “missing link,” this piece of the Foothills Parkway has proven infuriatingly difficult to bridge and has resulted in 16 miles of the Parkway remaining unfinished.

 After years of waiting, the “missing link” is missing no more!
 The National Park Service recently announced the final phase of construction on the 16-mile stretch of the Foothills Parkway between Walland, TN and Wears Valley, TN.
-Once this unfinished section of the Parkway is paved, motorists will be able to enjoy a gorgeous 33-mile drive from Chilhowee Lake to Sevier County.
-The construction is expected to be finished by the winter of 2018-19.
+Now that this section of the Parkway is paved, motorists will be able to enjoy a gorgeous 33-mile drive from Chilhowee Lake to Sevier County.

 The Prettiest Drive in America

 At an event celebrating the progress made on the Foothills Parkway, Tennessee Senator Lamar Alexander said that the 33-mile section of the highway will be “the prettiest drive in America.”
 Alexander grew up miles away from the Great Smoky Mountains National Park and has championed the construction work on the Parkway.

 According to Senator Alexander, the Foothills Parkway will be “the only way you can see the highest part of the mountains in the eastern United States in this way.”
 Alexander expects that this one-of-a-kind highway will draw millions of visitors to the Smokies.

 Watch the video from WBIR below to learn more about the Foothills Parkway:

 The Troubled History of the Foothills Parkway